amitkhare/tengine/README.md

-# amitkhare/validbit
+# amitkhare/tengine
-Validbit is an easy to use PHP validation library
+Tengine is an easy to use PHP Template Engine library

 ## Install